drigovz/visualstudio-docs.pt-br/docs/sharepoint/walkthrough-creating-a-workflow-with-association-and-initiation-forms.md

     }
     ```

-6. Substitua o método `GetInitiationData` pelo seguinte exemplo:
+6. Substitua o `GetInitiationData` método pelo exemplo a seguir:

     ```vb
     ' This method is called when the user clicks the button to start the workflow.